|MapGazer – getting started|

 Settings, Help, etc.

-The Settings menu lets you change settings that apply to all windows, including the units to use for measurements, the format used for Latitude and Longitude, the status information to be displayed, and the option of using a precision ‘crosshair’ cursor.
+The Settings menu lets you change settings that apply to all windows, including the units to use for measurements, the format used for Latitude and Longitude, the status information to be displayed, the option of using a precision ‘crosshair’ cursor, and diagnostic settings.

 For details, please see General settings.